Text and pictures © 1997-2023 Guillaume Dargaud

 Right: An infrared observatory located on a hill above Terra Nova Bay.

 Recently several observatories have been installed in Antarctica, also on board of balloons for month long flights.
 There's currently much talk in the astronomy groups of installing an infrared telescope at Dome C or even at Dome A, potentially the best observation spot on the planet.
+(2020 note: it was eventually installed at Ridge A, the coldest place on the planet).

 Another of the temporary jobs I did while in BTN was to replace the blades on a snowcat.
 Unscrew, saw off or break 2500 rusty bolts and replace them with new ones.
 One of the most mindless thing I've ever done, but made necessary by people who kept driving it on concrete after the snow was gone...
 I also attached teflon sheets underneath the large skids of the some of the trailers of the ITASE traverses.